Kong/developer.konghq.com/app/_gateway_entities/route.md

 In this example, you can create two Routes to handle the two applications, say `/external` and `/internal`, and point both of them to `example_service`.
 You can configure a policy to limit how often the `/external` Route is used.
-When the external application tries to access the Service via {{site.base_gateway}} using `/external`, they're rate limited.
+When the external application tries to access the Service via {{site.base_gateway}} using `/external`, it's rate limited.
 But when the internal application accesses the Service using {{site.base_gateway}} using `/internal`, the internal application isn't limited.

 ## How routing works